I'm Honey!

 When caring for your loved ones becomes your primary role in the relationship, it’s imperative that you make time to care for yourself.

 When we commit to the person we choose to spend the rest of our lives with, we willingly pledge to do so “in sickness and in health.”
 What that implies is not fully understood until someone we love suddenly requires our care 24/7.
 The amount of sacrifice, time, and energy involved is daunting.
+Whether you are caring for a husband, mother, or aging parents, each relationship brings its own emotional and physical challenges.

 Creating a Third “Entity”

-What she explained is that that we tend to view a loving relationship as our personal safety net.
+What she explained is that we tend to view a loving relationship as our personal safety net.
 “We feel that finally, someone will care for us and share our life’s journey.
 It gives us a standing in the community.
 We are one part of the relationship, and our partner is the other.”

 But she suggests that the relationship itself is a third entity, a container on its own: “It has an aliveness and an awareness and energy to it and if we get quiet and pay attention, we understand what that entity needs.
 And then we can nourish it and feed it.”

 The great advantage of seeing the situation from this angle is that it can lighten the load that caretaking requires.
 It allows us to continue experiencing the love we feel for the person while experiencing the situation more objectively.
+As a caregiver, it’s important to recognize and manage your emotions, such as guilt, anger, or sadness, as these emotions can provide valuable signals about your own well-being and stress levels.

 One way to reinforce this is by saying: “Well, let’s see what this (test, doctor’s appointment, rehabilitation exercise, treatment, etc.) is going to show us today.”
 It lightens up the “charge” around these events.
 It also helps the person you are caring for to feel less burdensome.
+Remember, self-care is an important part of being an effective caregiver and helps maintain both your health and the health of the relationship.

 The Passionate Pursuit of Solitary Pleasure